RasJazz/DSH_SHELL/README.md

 ---

-Files/Folders included in a2.zip:
+Files/Folders included in `a2.zip`:
-- README.md: Details on the program and how to run it
+- `README.md`: Details on the program and how to run it
-- Makefile: Makefile is used to compile the `dsh` executable
+- `Makefile`: Makefile used to compile the `dsh` executable
-- xsh_shell.h: Header file for the shell
+- `xsh_shell.h`: Header file for the shell
-- main.cpp: Main source file that takes user input and calls appropriate function.
+- `main.cpp`: Main source file that takes user input and calls appropriate function
-- execute_file.cpp: Source file for executeFile function.
-This file houses the logic for opening files using the shell.
+- `execute_file.cpp`: Source file for executeFile function.
+This file houses the logic for opening files using the shell
-- start_process.cpp: Source file for startProcess function.
-This file houses the logic for chaining shell commands together and establishes a pipe between them.
+- `start_process.cpp`: Source file for startProcess function.
+This file houses the logic for chaining shell commands together and establishes a pipe between them
-- testdir: Test directory that houses a sample program to run in `dsh`.
+- `testdir`: Test directory that houses a sample program to run in shell
-- testdir/sample_program: Sample program that lets users enter their name or quit.
+- `testdir/sample.cpp`: Source file for sample program that lets users enter their name or quit

 ### Compile instructions